ravir4/DevOpsInsights/risk_cd.md

 export LOGICAL_ENV_NAME="Production"
 ```

-You should make sure that application names and environments match where appropriate.
+Make sure that application names and environments match where appropriate.
 For example, you would want a production test job that runs against a production deployment to have identical `LOGICAL_ENV_NAME` values.

 ## Adding test jobs